 The Sony WH-CH500 have a mediocre microphone.
 In quiet environments, speech recorded or transmitted with this mic will sound relatively thin, noticeably muffled, and lacking in detail.
 It may also be prone to pops and rumbling noises.
 In noisy situations, it will struggle to separate speech from ambient noise, even in moderately loud environments such as a busy street.

-The WH-CH500's microphone has a mediocre recording quality.
+The WH-CH500's microphone has a mediocre recording quality, slightly better than the JBL T450BT.
 The bump around below 50Hz makes these headphones prone to pops and rumbling noises.
 The 10dB dip around 130Hz means speech recorded/transmitted with this mic may sound a little bit thin.
 The HFE (high-frequency extension) of 2.5KHz results a speech that is muffled and lacks detail.

 The noise handling of the microphone is mediocre.
 In our SpNR test, it achieved a speech-to-noise ratio of 15dB, meaning it is best suited for quiet environments since it will struggle to fully separate speech from ambient noise even in moderately loud situations.

 The Sony WH-CH500 have a good battery life but are not compatible with an app for customization options.
 At moderate volumes, you can expect about 21 hours of continuous playback, with up to 200 hours if the headphones enter their standby mode to save battery life.

 The WH-CH500 battery life is around 21 hours of playback at moderate volumes, which is good for headphones in that price range.
 That number may vary depending on your listening volume.
 They should last you a couple of days before having to recharge them fully, which should take around 4 hours.
 They also have a standby mode to save battery life for up to 200 hours according to Sony specs’ sheet.

 They do not have a compatible app for customization options.